101121478/TDP-Visualisation-Dashboard/README.md

 ``npm install tailwindcss``

+The project also relies on DaisyUI, to install simply enter:
+``npm i daisyui``

 If you have made any changes to the css in index.html you will need to rebuild the purged Tailwind CSS file: